csiro-data-school/git-intro-23/_episodes/07-collaborating.md

 There's a good discussion of different models, including git-flow [here](https://www.gitkraken.com/learn/git/git-flow).

 To be absolutely sure your local work won't conflict with someone else's, always work on your own branch.
-Don't commit directly to `master`, but only merge your branch onto `master` after discussion with your collaborators, or through a pull request (discussed below).
+Don't commit directly to `main`, but only merge your branch onto `main` after discussion with your collaborators, or through a pull request (discussed below).

 > ## Challenge
 >